Living costs for international students in the UK

 Besides the halls of residence, you can rent your own space if you don't feel like living on the campus’s arrangement and facility.
 But you will need a group of 4-6 people to hunt for a suitable place and keep the monthly rent as low as possible by sharing costs because the rental costs are too high to handle alone for a student.
 Rentals can start from £35 per week and can go much higher than that.

-These include the household bills you will need to pay if you rent a house or apartment and can cost you around £32 to £40 per month which includes water, heating and electricity.
+These include the household bills you will need to pay if you rent a house or flat and can cost you around £32 to £40 per month which includes water, heating and electricity.
 Your telephone bill (landline) costs around £10 to £12 per month and mobile phone bills are about £17 to £20 per month depending on your usage.
 For internet usage, most companies charge a base of £5 per week for standard DSL in the UK.
-For on campus accommodation the Wi-fi is most likely included in the fees.
+For on-campus accommodation, Wi-Fi is most likely included in the fees.

-Student life needs some refreshment as well and you will want to spend your leisure time having fun around the city.
-So you will need to include this part in your budgeting as well, and you can set aside some money for fun activities which includes purchasing movie tickets which costs around £8- £9 and having a glass of beer can cost about £3.
+Student life needs some refreshment as well, and you will want to spend your leisure time having fun around the city.
+So you will need to include this part in your budgeting as well, and you can set aside some money for fun activities which includes purchasing film tickets which cost around £8- £9 and having a glass of beer can cost about £3.
 So, if you like partying around then you should look for free access and special offers or discounts for students, which will reduce the costs.

-These figures are roughly calculated but it will guide you for estimating your major costs for living in the UK.
+These figures are roughly calculated, but they will guide you in estimating your major costs for living in the UK.
 The total living costs per month excluding tuition fees are estimated to be anywhere around £850- £1000 per month which depends on the city you choose to live in and the UK Visa and Immigration requires you to have this monthly budget.